rcl-coding/tutorial-staticwebsite/lessons/lesson5.md

 }
 ```

-- Write a function to show the 'pet component' when the relevant link is clicked in the gallery controller
+- Write a function to show a 'pet component' when the relevant link is clicked in the gallery controller.

 ```javascript
 function showPet(i)